phalcon/documentation/docs/encryption-crypt.md

 The method will also internally use signing by default.
 You can always use `useSigning(false)` prior to the method call to disable it.

+!!! info "NOTE"

+    `decrypt()` validates the input length before processing.
+An input that is shorter than the selected cipher requires throws `Phalcon\Encryption\Crypt\Exception\InvalidDecryptLength`.

 ## Base64 Encrypt

 The `encryptBase64()` can be used to encrypt a string in a URL-friendly way.
 It uses `encrypt()` internally and accepts